SuzanneWalkerLab/5SATnSeq/README.md

 # 5SATnSeq
 Scripts and files needed to reproduce the analyses described in !!!paper citation!!!.

-Note: All python scripts were written for python 2.7 and require some or all of the following libraries: glob, numpy, pandas
+Note: All python scripts were written for python 2.7 and require some or all of the following libraries: glob, itertools, numpy, pandas, random, time, sys

 ## Sequence Data Processing